davidgiga1993/mixing-station-docs/docs/getting-started.md

 Some features will not work in this mode:

 - Channel link
+- Mutegroups / DCA hardmute
+- Presets (if stored on the mixer)

 ## Network setup
 Please consult the manual of the mixer manufacturer on how to setup your network.